nabeel-oz/qlik-py-tools/docs/scikit-learn.md

    - `PyTools.sklearn_Calculate_Metrics(model_name, n_features)`
    - `PyTools.sklearn_Get_Metrics(model_name)`
    - `PyTools.sklearn_Get_Confusion_Matrix(model_name, n_features)` _(Only applicable to classifiers)_
+8. Optionally, calculate feature importances to gain a better understanding of the model
+    - `PyTools.sklearn_Explain_Importances`
-8. Get predictions from an existing model
+9. Get predictions from an existing model
    - `PyTools.sklearn_Predict(model_name, n_features)` _(For use in chart expressions)_
    - `PyTools.sklearn_Bulk_Predict(model_name, key, n_features)` _(For use in the load script)_
    - `PyTools.sklearn_Predict_Proba(model_name, n_features)` _(For use in chart expressions.
 Only applicable to classifiers)_